Guest blog written by designer Lisa Janvrin of YouthfulNest.

 For Liz’s nursery I was also up against an additional challenge – her beautiful existing furniture for the nursery was previously painted in a light ivory, so the concern I had was making sure the pieces were slightly defined against the walls and didn’t blend right into the background.

-I first purchased a sample of the dresser paint color and three Colorhouse sample paints in BISQUE .01, AIR .01, and The Land of Nod, Marshmallow.
+I first purchased a sample of the dresser paint color and three Colorhouse sample paints in BISQUE .01, AIR .01, and Pinwheel Palette, BREEZE .03.
 I painted a large scrap of white base molding with three coats of the ivory furniture color.
 Next, on a separate piece of scrap molding I painted sections of the three Colorhouse colors leaving some space in between each color so I could clearly see each shade.
 Then I watched the paint dry.
 Literally.
 Be sure the paint is completely dry before passing judgment.
 Also make sure and give your sample swatches at least a couple coats to be sure you get the most accurate result.

 (The bottom board color is her existing furniture with three Colorhouse samples above)